MichaelCurrin/blender/README.md

 # Food Blender Site
-> Make splashes of colors by blending fruit and vegetables.
+> Interactive website for blending fruit and vegetables into a colorful mix

 - Simple, fun project.
 - Uses SVG images for splats and critters.